-When building your study schedule, first, decide which topic you want to focus on each day during a given week.
+When building your MCAT study schedule, first, decide which topic you want to focus on each day during a given week.
 You can make a template that reflects which MCAT section you want to focus on each day and then break it down by the chapters in those topics.

-Once you’ve reviewed material for the day, do practice questions!
-Doing practice questions every day is the most important way to study and the way you’ll see an increase in your score the fastest.
+Once you’ve reviewed MCAT study material for the day, do practice questions!
+Doing practice questions every day is the most important way to study for the MCAT and the way you’ll see an increase in your score the fastest.
 UWorld is a very popular resource for practice questions.
 Try to do at least 30-45 minutes of practice questions in test mode a day and spend at least 30-45 minutes reviewing the questions you missed, focusing on why you missed them.
 Read the explanation thoroughly and make Anki cards for any concepts or new information you learned while reviewing the question.

 Taking full-length practice exams is also important.
 The MCAT will most likely be the longest test you’ve taken in your career thus far, so building stamina for the examination is crucial.
 The AAMC has 4 full-length practice tests that mimic the real MCAT.
 Other resources such as UWorld also offer full-length tests.
-Depending on how much time you have, try to take at least 4-6 full-length practice tests during your study period.
+Depending on how much time you have, try to take at least 4-6 full-length practice tests during your MCAT study period.
 For example, during a 12 week study period, you may want to take a practice exam on week 1, week 4, week 7, week 9, week 11, and week 12.